-The graduate field of natural resources offers students the freedom to design a graduate program that addresses their individual interests.
+The graduate field of natural resources and the environment offers students the freedom to design a graduate program that addresses their individual interests.
 Students work closely with faculty advisors to identify course requirements and to define a research or professional project.

 MS, PhD and joint MS/PhD